The Glow Pt. 2: Release and promotion

-After releasing the album on September 11, 2001 (the same day as the September 11 attacks), Elverum went on The Paper Opera Tour alongside Calvin Johnson and Khaela Maricich.
+After releasing the album on September 11, 2001, Elverum went on The Paper Opera Tour alongside Calvin Johnson and Khaela Maricich.
 The tour encompassed North America and Europe, with the three playing in venues that included a women's club on the Jersey Shore, a historic Boston movie theater, and an art studio in Washington D.C.
 The Paper Opera Tour featured short plays, dance routines, and "human simulations of the solar system"; audience participation was a major factor of the tour.
 Elverum went on a six-week long tour in North America by himself afterwards.
 In 2019, Elverum performed the title track at What The Heck Fest.

 The Glow Pt.
 2 has been reissued multiple times.
 The first reissue was in 2007 by K Records with a collection of then-unreleased songs and versions of previously released songs.
 The collection was titled Other Songs & Destroyed Versions.
 The album was later reissued in 2008 due to being out of print on CD and vinyl.
 The album was again reissued in 2013 on July 9, without the extra collection of songs.
-The album was released under his label P. W. Elverum & Sun, Ltd. Due to K Records failure to properly bookkeep, it is unknown how many copies of The Glow Pt.
+The album was released under his label P. W. Elverum & Sun, Ltd. Due to K Records' failure to properly bookkeep, it is unknown how many copies of The Glow Pt.
 2 have been sold.

 Critical reception

 The Glow Pt.
 2 was met with generally positive reviews from contemporary music critics.
 Dave Heaton of PopMatters described the Microphones' approach to music as "free and idiosyncratic", while calling the approach "constrained by few boundaries, a fact that allows them to travel through various unique musical lands".
 Stylus Magazine's Tyler Martin asserted that the Microphones "spew innovation every second of this disc" and noted that the album "promises something you have never heard before and delivers it, perhaps more than you'd expect".

 Craig Dunsmuir of Exclaim! stated that the album is an example of "where the cliché of 'hearing new things in it every time you listen' actually rings true".
 He continued, describing the album as having "substantial quality".
-Matt LeMay of Pitchfork called the album an "alive" and "sprawling, swirling composition", while stating that "parts of The Glow Pt.
+Matt LeMay of Pitchfork described the album as an "alive" and "sprawling, swirling composition", while stating that "parts of The Glow Pt.
 2 are absolutely breathtaking" due to its stereoscopic enhancements.
 LeMay felt that the album "exceeds even its predecessor in capturing the simultaneous wrath and fragility of nature", and praised the title track as being "the single most breathtaking song on the album".
 Pitchfork later ranked it as the best album of 2001.
 According to Christopher Roberts of Under the Radar, The Glow Pt.
 2 "was one of the most acclaimed and beloved indie rock albums at the start of the millennium".